Shares in Russia's MegaFon fall on market debut

 "MegaFon is five years late with its IPO (initial public offering) as the phase of active growth of the Russian telecoms market is already over," said Yevgeny Golosnoy, analyst at brokerage Metropol.
 "Global investors ... need either a very low price or growth potential."

-MegaFon's IPO at $20 per GDR - the bottom of a range between $20 and $25 it had previously set - valued the company at $11.1 billion and is the biggest listing by a Russian company since aluminum producer RUSAL (0486.HK) floated in Hong Kong in 2010.
+MegaFon's IPO at $20 (12.51 pounds) per GDR - the bottom of a range between $20 and $25 it had previously set - valued the company at $11.1 billion and is the biggest listing by a Russian company since aluminium producer RUSAL (0486.HK) floated in Hong Kong in 2010.

 Leaving the London Stock Exchange after a ceremony to mark the start of trading, MegaFon Chief Executive Ivan Tavrin high-fived a colleague and appeared elated.
 He declined comment.